crane919/fireflies/README.md

     <figure>
         <img src="reports/report_img/travel_step_std_1.png"
             title="Figure 5">
-        <figcaption>Figure 5**.
+        <p>Figure 5**.
 A parameter sweep of the agent travel step.
 Plotted is the
     number of time steps needed for synchronization at increasing travel step values.
 The error bars have been added to show the standard deviation at each data point.
 The set parameters for this model are: Grid size: 30, Number of
-    agents: 60, Influence range: 15 Clock cycle: 10, Max time steps: 10,000.</figcaption>
+    agents: 60, Influence range: 15 Clock cycle: 10, Max time steps: 10,000.</p>
     </figure>
 </div>